swedenconnect/ca-signservice/README.md

 | validity.unit             | Same as `validity.unit`, but for OCSP validity period.                                                                                                                                                                                                                                              |
 | validity.amount           | Same as `validity.amount`, but for OCSP validity period.
 However a value of "0" means that the OCSP response will not have a "Next update" time set.
 This is the typical configuration when OCSP responses is issued directly based on the CA repository source (The information is allways fresh). |

-THe following example illustrates typical default and instance service configuration for the instances named ca01 and rot01:
+The following example illustrates typical default and instance service configuration for the instances named ca01 and rot01:

 ```
 ca-service.instance.conf.default.ca.algorithm=http://www.w3.org/2001/04/xmldsig-more#rsa-sha256